Dark Matter Production during the Thermalization Era: Thermalization era

 for $E > T$ (for a detailed calculation, see Appendix in Ref.~\cite{Harigaya:2014waa}).
 Here $n_\phi$ ($\simeq 3 H^2 \Mpl^2 / m_\phi$) is the number density of the inflaton.
 The characteristic power-law of $E^{-1/2}$ shows the LPM suppression.
 After cascading down to $T$, the daughter particles get thermalized by their own interactions which results in

 for $E < T$.
 Here $n_\text{eq} (E)$ denotes the thermal distribution with the temperature $T$.

 The whole spectrum, $n(E)$, is shown in Fig.~\ref{fig:spectrum}.
+One can see that taking $\Gamma_{\rm split} \to \infty$ (i.e., assuming the {\it instantaneous thermalization}), results in no high energy population.
+We also note that the high energy tail is inevitable even if $\Gamma_{\rm split} > H$ as long as $\Gamma_{\rm split}$ is finite.
 Note again that the high-energy tail in the spectrum never dominates the energy and number density of radiation.
 Nevertheless this tail can dominate the production of heavy particles such as DM because its energy is much larger than the temperature for $m_\phi \gg T$.
 As we will see, the scattering involving particles in the high-energy tail is actually the dominant process when the cross section of DM production process positively depends on the center of mass energy and/or the reheating temperature is smaller than the DM mass.